paquiteau/patch-denoising/README.rst

 - https://github.com/paquiteau/retino-pypeline

-  For the application of the denoising in an fMRI pypeline using Nipype
+  For the application of the denoising in an fMRI pipeline using Nipype

 - https://github.com/CEA-COSMIC/ModOpt